-For years this fingerpost in Arrow Valley Park, erected to mark the ‘sustrans’ cycle route, known locally as the totem pole, stood as a lone concession to art.
-It is imaginative, creative, decorative, and worth a much closer look than this poor photograph affords.
+This fingerpost, one of many in the country, has stood in Arrow Valley Park to mark the ‘sustrans’ cycle route, known locally as the totem pole It is imaginative, creative, decorative, and worth a much closer look than this photograph affords.

 The Bartleet Fountain

 The Fountain, at the northern end of the Church Green Gardens adjacent to St.Stephen’s Parish Church in Redditch Town Centre, was unveiled with great ceremony on 15th May 1883, by Mrs. Bartleet, wife of the generous donor Mr. Richard Smith Bartleet, magistrate and sometime Deputy Lieutenant of Worcestershire.

 Mr. Bartleet was one of the most prominent figures in the local needle industry — as well as being a highly successful manufacturer of needles and fishing tackle, he also took a great interest in the moral welfare and progress of the town of Redditch and its people.
 His chief interests were in education and in the active encouragement of temperance and healthy living.

 This memorial was created to provide an opportunity to commemorate the National Holocaust Memorial Day held annually in this country.
 Redditch for some years has worked in partnership across a wide variety of faith groups to raise awareness of the holocaust phenomenon producing debate between a diverse range of groups including the Church of England, the Borough Council, the Pagan Society and various other groups of religious denomination.

 Go to Gateway

 The Spring Sculpture finally arrives.

 To be named Springs Eternal, The sculpture first suggested in 2010 by the then Mayor, Cllr Malcolm Hall, to celebrate the enduring Spring Industry in Redditch, has now been erected outside Redditch Town Hall in Walter Stranz Square.